samhains/samhains.github.io/blog/_posts/lipp/2018-02-05-sprite-gen-td-to-max.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/M5vmhpvATfU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+This is still a purely aesthetic exploration.
+I am trying to come up with ways to bring this into a more conceptual performance but until I have an epiphany about this I'm going to keep trying to push the aesthetic further.

+I may need to come up with a different project for the purpose of performance.

 This is my first time experimenting with using a Touch designer to Jitter work flow.
 It is interesting and I am open to further experimentation.
 My initial feelings about the comparison between TD and Jitter:
 * You can do the same things in both Jitter in Touch Designer.
 * If I am generous I feel Jitter might be a bit more direct for some things if you know how to find the right nodes (which is much harder to do due to obscure naming conventions)